Qarj/WebImblaze-Framework/README.md

 In practice, the tests should be run by a service account.
 You can use Windows Task Scheduler to run the tests overnight.

-You can run all the WebInject selftests quickly as follows:
+You can run all the WebImblaze selftests quickly as follows:
 ```
 perl tasks\Selftest.pl
 ```